gibil5/minesweeper-API/README.md

 # Minesweeper API Documentation

-J. Revilla , 25 Feb 2021
+J. Revilla , 26 Jun 2021

-The goal of this document is to provide a reference for the RESTful API we have developed for the Minesweeper game.
-We have thought of the final user as s person using their mobile phone to play the game.
-Another goal of the document is to describe all important design and implementation decisions that have been taken.
+The goal of this document is to provide Specifications for the Minesweeper Game RESTful API.
+We have thought of the final user as a person using their mobile phone to play the game.
+Another goal of the document is to detail important design and implementation decisions.

 ## Deliverables
 The deliverables of the code challenge are: